JuliusWhite/Python_FastAPI/README.md

 # Python FastAPI
-This is a student server with coded with Python and based in FastAPI
+This is a server coded with Python and based in FastAPI.